What we mean about meaningful and enjoyable activities is doing things that may be everyday tasks and making them meaningful such as preparing a meal.

 - Using Activities as a form of Therapy

-Meaningful activities will follow a set plan and progression based on the individual, their needs, wants and influencing circumstances.
+Meaningful activities will follow a set plan and progression based on the individual, their needs, wants and influencing circumstances and can be adapted at any time to suit the moment.